BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - What’s the main drawback of the system, i.e., what spec is the worst/most needs to improve?
 - What prevents this architecture from being scalable right now?

-#### Where can I get these performance parameters?
+#### Q: Where can I get these performance parameters?

 Some of these can be found on company websites.
 For others, you may need to read the press releases or journal articles announcing a specific device.

 Many of these performance parameters are also summarised in several "scorecards" hosted on the Quantum Computing Report website [5], but a subscription is required to access these.

-#### What is the difference between a noisy intermediate scale quantum (NISQ) device and a fault tolerant quantum computer?
+#### Q: What is the difference between a noisy intermediate scale quantum (NISQ) device and a fault tolerant quantum computer?

 ### PERSONAL

-#### Why would a tenured professor leave their cushy university position to start a quantum computing company?
+#### Q: Why would a tenured professor leave their cushy university position to start a quantum computing company?
 - The opportunity to have real impact on technological progress [2]
 - The potential to relive the early days of computing [2]

-#### How should I read the news in this area?
+#### Q: How should I read the news in this area?
 The amount of quantum tech news is growing rapidly.
 Reading everything is unsustainable and stressful, and makes you prone to overvaluing information you’ve spent a great amount of time consuming [3].

 Most articles fall into one of these categories: